timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 1. Clone this repository.
 2. Open a terminal in this folder.
-3. Install Python and the packages used in each script.
+3. Install [Python](https://www.python.org/downloads/) and the required packages using `pip install -r requirements.txt`.
 4. Run one of the following commands.

 `python` is used to refer to the installed Python CLI in all the commands.